-Combining the classic game of cricket with the classic tradition of boozing with friends, the new venue will provide a unique social backdrop for those looking to ‘eat, drink and bat’ – with state-of-the-art batting nets available to hire by the hour.
-Following success in both Fulham and Fitzrovia, the new opening marks Sixes first venture up North, and they’ll even be offering free social cricket to celebrate the move for two whole weeks.
+Combining the classic game of cricket with the classic tradition of boozing with friends, guests can get lost in a unique social backdrop for those looking to ‘eat, drink and bat’ – with state-of-the-art batting nets available to hire by the hour.
+Following success in both Fulham and Fitzrovia, the opening marks Sixes first venture up North.

-Open to all ages and abilities, the fun new space is set to be the perfect spot for a post-work social or weekend activity – thanks to its competition and addictive nature that brings the whole group together.
+Open to all ages and abilities, the immersive space is the perfect spot for a post-work social or weekend activity – thanks to its competition and addictive nature that brings the whole group together.

 Sixes boasts a BBQ-inspired menu which will be served both indoors and outside, with twists on classic grub such as the Low and Slow Beef Topside Mini Buns, Overnight smoked Whiskey Glazed Shortrib in Bourbon BBQ and so much more.
-To accompany, guests will be able to enjoy craft beers and cocktails, too, which is perfect in the summer when dining outdoors.
+To accompany, guests can also enjoy craft beers and cocktails, too, which are perfect in the summer when dining outdoors.

 Lucky remote workers will also be able to enjoy a fantastic membership package, too, which allows people to work from the bar and unwind with a lunch break batting session, with family deals also available.